khalooei/kaldi-tutorial/README.md

 In this tutorial session, we want to delve into Kaldi framework.
 You can see our [references section](#References) for further informations at the end of this readme file.
 You can also follow each step in [![Open In Google Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1uOMZ4z_AKUT843Jptg_W-L12PnqBoXUy?usp=sharing).

+# Definition
+Kaldi is an open source toolkit for speech recognition, intended for use by speech recognition researchers and professionals.
+It was developed initially at Johns Hopkins University with contributions from many other institutions and individuals around the world.
+Kaldi provides a set of libraries and tools that can be used to build speech recognition systems, including acoustic modeling, language modeling, and decoding algorithms.
+It also includes pre-built models and example scripts to help get started with building a speech recognition system.
+Kaldi has become one of the most popular toolkits for speech recognition research and development due to its high-quality codebase, strong community support, and wide range of features.

+### The main structure of Kaldi can be broken down into four components:

+    *Data preparation: This component involves processing raw audio data and converting it into a format that can be used by Kaldi.
+This includes tasks such as feature extraction, data cleaning, and normalization.
+    *Acoustic modeling: In this step, Kaldi trains models to recognize speech sounds.
+This involves building models that represent acoustic features of speech, such as mel-frequency cepstral coefficients (MFCCs) or filterbank energies.
+Kaldi supports a wide range of techniques for building acoustic models, including hidden Markov models (HMMs), deep neural networks (DNNs), and convolutional neural networks (CNNs).
+    *Language modeling: Kaldi also provides tools for building language models that represent the probability distribution over words in a given language.
+This involves training models on large corpora of text data, and using them to estimate the likelihood of different word sequences.
+   *Decoding: Once the acoustic and language models have been trained, Kaldi uses decoding algorithms to recognize speech in real-time.
+This involves taking acoustic feature vectors and aligning them with the most likely sequence of words based on the language model probabilities.
+Kaldi supports a variety of decoding algorithms, including Viterbi decoding, forward-backward decoding, and lattice-based decoding.

 # Preliminary steps

 At first, we want to pull kaldi docker image from docker hub.